 Static macroscopic models have been common practice for many years.
 While static models are mainstays in the traffic model spectrum, their use is diminishing slowly as other more realistic and capable models, both microscopic and dynamic macroscopic, increase in performance.
 Dynamic macroscopic models are also increasingly being used as dynamic traffic assignment considers the impacts of congestion more realistically.
 In the Netherlands, INDY is a dynamic macroscopic model developed by TNO and the KU Leuven which was applied in various studies (Bliemer, et al., 2004).
 Although INDY is not a recent development, it has only recently been applied on a wider scale commercially, as policymakers have started to realise the potential of dynamics models.
 Another model that was developed around the same time is MARPLE (Taale, 2008), which has also been applied in various studies involving traffic management.
 A more recent upcoming dynamic model originating from the Netherlands is OmniTRANS StreamLine.
-However this model has yet to be fully commercialised.

 Most of these models make use of the Link Transmission Model (LTM) in the dynamic network loading (DNL) part.
 The LTM (Yperman, 2007) has become the leading DNL model in traffic models in the past decade and has replaced many Cell Transmission Model (CTM) type models, although many CTM based model remain in use.
+However, also other DNL models are used: MARPLE is based on flow - travel time relations and StreamLine incorporates a second order DNL model.